Recent awards and publications:

 A native of San Jose, California, she earned her BA in journalism at San Jose State University and worked at numerous community and special-interest newspapers before becoming a full-time freelancer.
 She earned her MFA in creative writing at Antioch University, Los Angeles in 2003 and has taught workshops in article-writing, creative writing, and publishing at Oregon Coast Community College, Chemeketa Community College, online, and at meetings and conferences across the country.

-A former president of the Silicon Valley Branch of California Writers Club, she is currently president of Writers on the Edge, producers of the Nye Beach Writers Series in Newport, Oregon.
-Sue was a co-founder of the Oregon Coast branch of Willamette Writers and serves on the statewide organizations board of directors.
-She has also served as poetry for Willamette Writers’ Timberline Review literary journal.
+A former president of the Silicon Valley Branch of California Writers Club and Writers on the Edge, Sue is co-coordinator of the Oregon Coast branch of Willamette Writers.
+She has also served as a poetry editor for Willamette Writers’ Timberline Review literary journal.

 Sue and her dog Annie live in South Beach, Oregon.